POLIN Museum of the History of Polish Jews

-POLIN Museum of the History of Polish Jews (Muzeum Historii Żydów Polskich) is a museum on the site of the former Warsaw Ghetto.
+POLIN Museum of the History of Polish Jews (Muzeum Historii Żydów Polskich) is a museum dedicated to preserving and recalling the memory of the history of Jews in Poland.
+The museum is located on the site of the former Warsaw Ghetto.
 The Hebrew word Polin in the museum's English name means either "Poland" or "rest here" and relates to a legend about the arrival of the first Jews to Poland.
+Construction of the museum in designated land in Muranów, Warsaw's prewar Jewish quarter, began in 2009, following an international architectural competition won by Finnish architects Rainer Mahlamäki and Ilmari Lahdelma.

-The museum's cornerstone was laid in 2007, and the museum opened on 19 April 2013.
-The core exhibition opened in October 2014 and features a multimedia exhibition about the Jewish community that flourished in Poland for a thousand years up to the World War II Holocaust.
+Completed at a cost of 320 million zł, the museum opened on 19 April 2013 with the core exhibition, showcasing the thousand-year history of Polish Jews, opening on 28 October 2014.
+The museum's architecture features a minimalist exterior with glass fins and copper mesh, and an interior designed by Event Communications.
+A central feature is the cavernous entrance hall, symbolizing the fractured history of Polish Jews.
+The organizational structure of POLIN includes an academic team led by Barbara Kirshenblatt-Gimblett and chief historian Antony Polonsky.

-The building, a postmodern structure in glass, copper, and concrete, was designed by Finnish architects Rainer Mahlamäki and Ilmari Lahdelma.
+The museum's Core Exhibition, occupying over 4000 m2, presents a comprehensive narrative of Jewish history in Poland across eight galleries.
+These galleries cover periods from the early Jewish settlers in Poland to the Holocaust and the post-war years, using multimedia narratives, interactive installations, and reconstructions, such as the Gwoździec synagogue's roof and ceiling.
+The museum also operates the Virtual Shtetl portal, providing extensive information on Jewish life in Poland before and after the Holocaust.
+The Core Exhibition won the European Museum of the Year Award in 2016.

 History

 The idea for creating a major new museum in Warsaw dedicated to the history of Polish Jews was initiated in 1995 by the Association of the Jewish Historical Institute of Poland.
 In the same year, the Warsaw City Council allocated the land for this purpose in Muranów, Warsaw's prewar Jewish quarter and site of the former Warsaw Ghetto, facing the Monument to the Warsaw Ghetto Heroes.
 In 2005, the Association of the Jewish Historical Institute of Poland established a private-public partnership with the Polish Ministry of Culture and National Heritage and the City of Warsaw.
 The museum's first director was Jerzy Halbersztadt.
 In September 2006, a specially designed tent called Ohel (the Hebrew word for tent) was erected for exhibitions and events at the site of the museum's future location.